Flight Instruments

 Sample Analysis At Mars (SAM)

-The Planetary Environments Laboratory at Goddard Space Flight Center (GSFC) will contribute a set of key science measurements to the Mars Science Laboratory rover mission with the development, integration, calibration, and test of a suite of instruments; a mass spectrometer; a gas chromatograph, and a tunable laser spectrometer.
+The Planetary Environments Laboratory at Goddard Space Flight Center (GSFC) has contributed to the successful search for evidence of a habitable environment on Mars with the development, integration, calibration, test, and ongoing operation of a suite of instruments; a mass spectrometer; a gas chromatograph, and a tunable laser spectrometer.
 This suite of instruments is called SAM (for Sample Analysis at Mars).
-SAM instrument diagram The gas chromatograph mass spectrometer greatly extends the breadth of measurements that were implemented on the Viking landers in 1977 and the tunable laser spectrometer precisely measures trace species such as methane.
+The gas chromatograph mass spectrometer greatly extends the breadth of measurements that were implemented on the Viking landers in 1977 and the tunable laser spectrometer precisely measures trace species such as methane.
 The combined set of composition and isotope measurements will help us answer the questions of the present or past ability of Mars to support life.
 SAM team members come not only from Goddard and other NASA centers, but also from industry and universities in the United States and from other countries including France and Mexico.

 MAVEN Neutral Gas and Ion Mass Spectrometer (NGIMS)